You're Invited to Mary-Kate & Ashley's (film series): You're Invited to Mary-Kate & Ashley's Mall Party (1997)

 In You're Invited to Mary-Kate & Ashley's Mall Party, it's a rainy day and Mary-Kate and Ashley are bored.
 Luckily, their cousin invites them and their friends to go to the Mall of America with her.
-They fly a plane there where they go shopping, beat a few boys in mini golf, eat in the food court, and join the boys in their concert.
+They fly a plane there where they go shopping, beat a few boys in mini golf club, eat in the food court, and join the boys in their concert.